krohn/GL-X3000-gpstracker/README.md

-# GL-X3000-GPS-Tracker
+# GL-X3000-gpstracker

 This is a fork of https://github.com/habeIchVergessen/GL-X3000.

-Mainly it's his work, I only tweaked it for my personell needs:
+Mainly it's his work, I only tweaked it for my personell needs.

-Aufgrund von Berechitugnsproblemen im meinem Setup werden die Files in /opt/gpstracker statt auf der SD-Karte installiert.
+Due to authorization problems in my setup, the files are installed in /opt/gpstracker instead of on the SD card.

 ## What does it do?

-* monitor gpsd, gpxlogger
+* Monitor gpsd, gpxlogger
-* serve gpx-track's on website
+* Serve gpx-tracks on website
-* report GPS-position via sms (poll incoming messages and reply to accepted masters)
+* Report GPS position via SMS (poll incoming messages and reply to accepted masters)
-* upload gpx-track's to remote website
+* Upload gpx-tracks to remote website

 ## TODO:

 [ ] Documentation about gpsd config

-## Configuration - First use

-* clone the repo

-### extract to sd card
-* cd
-* ln -s /opt/gpstracker/scripts scripts
-### check config
-* ./scripts/config.sh
-#### install missing packages
-* opkg install [list of packages from output]
-#### copy/link all files listed above
-* ln -s /opt/gpstracker/config/etc/nginx/gl-conf.d/service-gps.conf /etc/nginx/gl-conf.d/service-gps.conf
-* rerun config.sh and check column cmp shows ok for each file
+## Install
+See INSTALL.md

 #### check uci settings (/opt/gpstracker/uci)
 * uci show gpsd